Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 import '@testing-library/jest-native/extend-expect';
 ```

-Next, configure this file as a setup file in the Jest's configuration in the _package.json_ file:
+Next, configure this file as a setup file in the Jest's configuration in the _package.json_ file (note that the `<rootDir>` in the path is intentional and there is no need to replace it):

 ```javascript
 {